jovotech/jovo-framework/docs/data.md

 // Alternatively access it using the items array this.$history.items[0]

-/* Sample result if output and nlu are enabled
+/* Sample result if output and input are enabled
 {
   output: {
-    message: 'Hello World!'
+    message: 'Hello World!',
   },
-  nlu: {
+  input: {
-    intent: {
+    intent: 'HelloWorldIntent',
-      name: 'HelloWorldIntent'
-    }
-  }
+  },
 }
 */
 ```